DhruvaKumar/CarND-Advanced-Lane-Lines/readme.md

 ![alt text][image8]

-Result on the test images:
+Pipeline on the test images:

 ![alt text][image9]

 For a video, lane lines are detected using `find_lanes_sliding_window()`.
 We use `find_lanes_prev_fit()` only if the previous lane lines are valid.
 Lane lines are valid if the mean distance between them is about 480px.
 If the lane lines are invalid, we resort to the previously detected lanes.
-The lane lines in the last 10 frames are averaged to smooth out outliers.
+The lane lines in the last 10 frames are averaged to smooth out outliers and prevent jerks.

 ---